jmcooper/angular-hogwarts-tdd-kata/README.md

 ...
 ```

 Does it pass now? **No, but it is not erroring.
 I think we are making progress?
-We are seeing a failing test (false is not truthy).**
+We are seeing a failing test (expected getCatalog to be called once but was called 0 times).**

-It is wise to celebrate your failures, young wizard. **Yeah?!**
+You are on the path to enlightenment.
+It is wise to celebrate your failures, young wizard. **Yeah!???**

 What are you doing inside ``beforeEach``? **We are creating a mock repository and a temporary scope.
 We then inject the mocks into the ``CatalogController``.**

 ### Test 1: Make it Pass

-How do you make it pass? **The test says we have to call getCatalog on the repository when CatalogController in initialized.**
+How do you make it pass? **The test says the CatalogController needs to call getCatalog on the repository when CatalogController is initialized.**

 ``app/catalog/catalog-controller.js``